Blendify/blender-manual/blender_docs/manual/editors/3dview/object/properties/transforms.rst

 Scale
-   The object's relative scale along the local axis (i.e. the *Scale X* value represents the scale along the local X-axis).
+   The object's relative scale along the local axis (e.g. the *Scale X* value represents the scale along the local X-axis).
    Each object (cube, sphere, etc.), when created, has a scale of one Blender unit in each local direction.
    To make the object bigger or smaller, you scale it in the desired axis.
 Dimensions